 Men’s Open

 World record in the HYROX Men’s Open was set by Alexander Roncevic in Cologne on 14th April 2024, with a time of 50:38m.
+Alex is one of the most consistently high performing HYROX athletes of all time, and this world record time is significantly faster than anyone else has ever managed in this division.

 The Men’s Open world records by age group are as follows: